ThalesGroup/frama-c-lsp/README.md

 - handler mode: ensures sustainable exchange of TCP/IP sockets between the server and the client.
 - feature mode: ensures background frama-c process execution with parameters required for requested feature.

+## Configuration
+This software is compatible with Frama-C v29.0 and Linux ubuntu 22.04 LTS.
+No other configuration is supported currently.

 ## Contributing
 We welcome contributions from the community!
 If you would like to contribute, follow these steps: